ChrisMungiria/full-stack-test/README.md

 4. ⁠When Caro leaves the premise the geotagging is stopped and the time she left is logged into the database.

 ![alt text](image.png)

+# Implementation

+- This project will be over-engineered to meet practices that would be used in production
+- The project stack is:
+  1. NodeJS for the backend
+  2. ReactJS with CRA (Create React App) with TypeScript for the front-end
+  3. MongoDB for the database

+## Backend

+### Dependencies

+1. Express - A backend web framework for NodeJS
+2. Mongoose - MongoDB object modelling tool
+3. Nodemon (devDependency) - a tool used to reload the server when a change is made